pragdave/cs3342_09/README.md

 ## A1.2

-O(n) Because the parser will only go through the loop once then fall out.
+O(n) because the parser can pull and pop to the stack in the same call

 # Q2